Can't Love You Anymore

 "Can't Love You Anymore" debuted at number three on the Gaon Digital Chart, below IU's own "Through the Night" and Winner's "Really Really".
 It became the number one single in South Korea the following week, becoming IU’s 15th number one single in the country.
 This enabled her to extend her lead at the time over popular idol groups Big Bang, Sistar, and 2NE1, which each had nine.
 The song was nominated for the Mnet Asian Music Awards's Qoo10 Song of the Year and for Best Collaboration.
 While an official music video for the song was never released, two performance versions were released onto YouTube.

 Release

 On March 25, 2017, the day after her lead single "Through the Night" was released, IU had already begun teasing "Can't Love You Anymore."
 Posting on her fancafe, IU stated "the second pre-release track will have a completely different feel from ‘Through the Night’.
 This is a new challenge for me.
 It’s not a dance track, but it’s a sound that I haven’t used that much before."
 She also revealed that the track would feature lead singer Oh Hyuk from the band Hyukoh due to the fact she admired his vocal color.
-On April 4th, IU continued to tease her next single by posting the art cover online, featuring the two singers on a yellow background.
+On April 4, IU continued to tease her next single by posting the art cover online, featuring the two singers on a yellow background.
 The day before the song's release, IU uploaded her final teaser in the form of a short video clip of her and Oh Hyuk playfully displaying their friendship and encouraging people to listen to the song the following day.
-The song was finally released the Friday of April 7, 2017, at 6 PM KST.
+The song was finally released on April 7, 2017.